From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 Many core processes were split across multiple teams and individuals.
 Ownership was diffuse.
 No one truly felt accountable end-to-end.
 Execution slowed down, decisions got escalated unnecessarily and operational complexity was growing faster than performance.

-This was not a classic optimization exercise.
-It was a structural reset.
+This was not an optimization program.
+It was a structural reset of ownership, governance and execution logic.

 PHASE 1 — Establishing Ownership, Leadership Control and Clarity